Geertruida Wijsmuller-Meijer: September 1944 Children from Westerbork

-Contacts with Nazis
+Contacts with nazis

 With the Nazis, Wijsmuller had contacts from high to low.
 She used it when she wanted something done from them.
 For example, she received travel documents for Jewish children to leave the country from a Gestapo employee who believed that children belonged with their parents.
 Before that, she had accepted his invitation to have a drink with him on an Amsterdam terrace.
 He saw her walking in the street and recognized her.
 Previously he was a border official during the "Kindertransport".

 In May 1941, SS member Rajakowitsch called her to The Hague.
-They demanded she write down what she was doing and stop her help.
+He demanded her to write down what she was doing and stop her help.
 Wijsmuller pretended ignorance, acting as if she did not understand how serious the situation was.

 Wijsmuller later praised German officers for helping her in dire situations.